-The average commercial loan obtained in a bank is around $ 500,000+.
+According to Small Business Credit Survey 2019, the average commercial loan obtained in a bank is around $417,316.
 However, due to their size, B2B business loans in banks are associated with a prolonged credit risk evaluation process and lots of paperwork.
 This is why SMEs tend to build the demand for non-banking funding options causing the growth of B2B financing companies.

 Alternative lending allows smaller businesses to grow: SMEs apply for B2B loans to purchase real estate, finance payroll, finance inventory expenses, or scale up their businesses.
 Non-banking lenders usually have a solid technology base, so let’s take a look at what B2B lending tech provides today.

 Advantages for Business Borrowers

 Commercial lending solution powered with an upscale business lending platform allows more speed and flexibility, as well as a higher approval rate when compared to commercial lending in banks.
 For example, in 2018 the approval rate for big banks loans reached 27.7%, while alternative lenders approved 56.8% of business loans.
 Additionally, non-bank lending institutions may specialize in a wider range of loans, lending in specific industries, and in general, can create new loans faster.

 A business lending platform allows breaking down tedious manual tasks into fully automated and straightforward business processes.
 Simplified workflow, better user journeys (in the back-office and the frontend), and increased revenue from process optimization – are just a few of the advantages of commercial lending automation.